HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ## Overview on DX Portal Access Control for DAM

 DX Portal Access Control follows an inheritance based tree structure.
 DAM is part of that tree just like WCM or Portal Pages.
-At the top of the tree is the virtual Resource Portal, below it is the virtual Resource DIGITAL ASSET MANAGEMENT and below that, are the resource instances (the collections) you are registering with its children.
+At the top of the tree is the virtual Resource Portal, and below it is the virtual resource Digital Asset Management.
+Below DAM are the resource instances (the collections) you are registering with its children.
 By assigning a role on a resource to a user, the user gets permission for the resource and its children.

 For DAM, only a subset of the roles is exposed.
 Possible role types are User (view only), Editor (view, edit, create), and Administrator (view, edit, create, delete, set/remove access).
 Other roles existing in Portal Access Control like Manager or Privileged User are not exposed.